Preface

 Beyond core functionality, LM Studio offers advanced capabilities that we will explore.
 These include features like Structured Output, Tools and Function Calling, and Speculative Decoding, which can significantly enhance your LLM interactions.

-Additionally, with the introduction of Model Context Protocol (MCP) Host capabilities in LM Studio 0.3.17, you can connect MCP servers to your app, enabling advanced functions like model and dataset search.
+Additionally, LM Studio can act as a Model Context Protocol (MCP) Host.
+MCP first arrived in LM Studio 0.3.17 and is now a mature feature in the 0.4.x releases.
+You can connect MCP servers to your app, enabling advanced functions like model and dataset search.
 It is crucial to be aware that some MCP servers can run arbitrary code, access local files, and use your network connection, so caution is advised when installing MCPs from untrusted sources.
 Throughout your journey, remember that the LM Studio community on Discord is a valuable resource for support, sharing knowledge, and discussing everything from models to hardware.

 By the end of this book, you will not only be proficient in running and managing various LLMs locally within LM Studio’s intuitive environment but also expert in integrating these powerful models into your own applications via its versatile API.